yasinserhatpeker/CourseProject.cs/README.md

-# CourseProject.cs
+# Course Project

 ## About the Project

-CourseProject.cs is a modern course management application developed using C#.
+Course Project is a modern course management application developed using C#.
 The project uses EntityFramework Core as the ORM and SQLite as the database.

 ## 🚀 Features